How to Replace a Leaky Toilet Water Shutoff Valve – remove the old water shutoff valve and saw off the stuck compression nut.

 This project is continued from How to Replace a Leaky Toilet Water Shutoff Valve – Part 1.

 The 10 year old multi-turn stop valve developed a slow leak at the white valve stem when I turned the water on after replacing a toilet fill valve.
-I tightened the packing nut a 1/4 turn with wrench, however it continued to leak a drop or two per hour, so I decided to replace it with a new Brasscraft® 1/4 Turn Ball Stop Valve.
+I tightened the packing nut a 1/4 turn with wrench, however it continued to leak a drop or two per hour.
+I decided to replace it with a new Brasscraft 1/4 Turn Ball Stop Valve.